 The invention of elective hospitalization in 1914 (starting with healthy

-maternity patients as paying customers), which created the
+maternity patients as paying customers), which created the economic engine for

 our private &corporate-owned American hospital system